Baseflow/GuardedActions/README.md

 # GuardedActions
 A library to improve the error handling, testability and reusability of apps that are using the MVVM pattern.

-The Guarded Actions library comes with a set of providers to support of the most used of the IoC containers.
+The Guarded Actions library comes with a set of providers to support some of the most commonly used of the IoC containers.

 | IoC container | Supported |
 | ------------- | ------------- |